Keauhou Place

 No analysis available

-I looked for hotel pool references such as hotel rental program, hotel-managed units, Hilton/Trump/Ritz pool language, and found none.
-Since STR is not evidenced as allowed, this must also be false.
+I looked for hotel rental pool references such as hotel program, managed by hotel, Hilton pool, or similar terms and found none.
+Since short-term rentals are not supported by the remarks, this must be false.

-I searched for language indicating a required hotel pool or mandatory rental program and found nothing.
-Because STR is not shown as allowed in the remarks, mandatory pool participation is also false.
+I searched for mandatory participation wording like must be in rental program, required to participate, or cannot opt out, and found nothing.
+Because STR is not evidenced as allowed and no mandatory pool language appears, this is false.

 No analysis available